Smoked Chicken Quarters

 While summer is typically known for being high season for grilling, autumn brings with it more nuanced flavors, especially for grill masters interested in enhancing their skills to include smoking meat.
 You may come with some trepidation and probably have some crucial questions that need to be answered before you begin.
 "What kind of meats are best for smoking?
 What type of wood should I use when smoking?
 How long should I smoke the meat?
 Should I marinate/brine the meat first?
 What seasonings should I use and when should I apply them?
 Won't the meat dry out if it's smoked for hours?"
 As someone who has never smoked meat before, you may understandably have lots of questions, and because I want you to have a successful first-time experience with your smoker, I've put together a helpful step-by-step tutorial.

 To start, we'll tackle a simple but delicious cut of chicken: chicken quarters.
+We've covered different parts of chicken in the past, including smoked whole chicken, smoked chicken wings, smoked chicken breast, smoked chicken thighs, and today we're going to talk about smoked chicken quarters.
 Chicken quarters are essentially 1/4 of the chicken and are made up of the leg and thigh that are still attached to each other.
 As a result, each chicken quarter is sizeable, so you and your guests won't go home hungry!
 This large cut of dark meat is ideal for someone smoking meat for the first time because it stays moist due to its higher fat content.
 The ultimate smoked chicken quarter is a delicious cut that you will be excited to eat yourself as well as share with your family and friends.
+Always wanted to know how to cook smoked chicken?
+Keep reading!

 What You'll Need for Chicken Quarters Recipe